suryakant-sahoo/Sales-Performance-Analytics/README.md

 ## Business Objective

-The objective is to demonstrate how **SQL-driven analysis can support data-driven decision making** by identifying revenue drivers, profitable customers and products, regional opportunities, and potential profitability risks.
+The objective is to demonstrate how **SQL-driven analysis can support data-driven decision making with the help of BI tools** by identifying revenue drivers, profitable customers and products, regional opportunities, and potential profitability risks.

 ---